Oppo F5/F5 Youth: Availability

 Oppo has created two variants of the Oppo F5 and Oppo F5 Youth.
-The Oppo F5 can come with either 4GB RAM with 32GB of internal storage, or 6GB RAM with 64GB of internal storage.
-The Oppo F5 Youth offers either 3GB RAM of 4GB RAM, both with 32GB of internal storage.
+The Oppo F5 can come with either 4 GB RAM with 32 GB of internal storage, or 6 GB RAM with 64 GB of internal storage.
+The Oppo F5 Youth offers either 3 GB RAM of 4 GB RAM, both with 32 GB of internal storage.

-The Oppo F5 comes in 3 different color options, black, red, or gold.
-The Oppo F5 Youth offers 2 color choices, which are black or gold.
+The Oppo F5 comes in three different color options, black, red, or gold.
+The Oppo F5 Youth offers two color choices, which are black or gold.

 Oppo has announced that they will be selling the Oppo F5 in the Philippines, India, Russia, Indonesia, Malaysia, Myanmar, Thailand, Vietnam, Pakistan, and Nepal.

 The Oppo F5 was unveiled in the Philippines on 27 October 2017, putting the phone available for pre-ordering until 3 November 2017.
 Its official release began on 4 November 2017 onwards, with a starting price of 15,990 PHP.

-The market in India had launched the 4GB variant Oppo F5 on 2 November 2017, with a starting price of 19,990 INR.
-Likewise, Malaysia has also released the phone on 2 November 2017, at 1,298 MYR, and later released the 6GB variant of the Oppo F5 on 6 December 2017, available for pre-ordering at 1,698MYR.
+The market in India had launched the 4 GB variant Oppo F5 on 2 November 2017, with a starting price of 19,990 INR.
+Likewise, Malaysia has also released the phone on 2 November 2017, at 1,298 MYR, and later released the 6 GB variant of the Oppo F5 on 6 December 2017, available for pre-ordering at 1,698MYR.

 Other countries that have also released this phone placed its initial pricing at similar ranges as Pakistan's, whose started at 39,999 PKR, while Nepal's had settled at 33,990NPR.
 Russia, in particular, have launched the Oppo F5 slightly later, on 10 November 2017.